Monday, March 4, 2024

 Again it sounds as if we are so much in agreement, but there is a difference.

 I say - "Counselling, it is as if it is always up to the individual what happens to them.
 But sometimes it really is the others, sometimes the external situation really is that bad.
 So, thinking in terms of a continuum, sometimes I think a client can be held too responsible for how they feel.
-And in PCT therapy I would reflect back a person's concerns about real world events and that can have devastating consequences - magnify the person's expressions of powerlessness and fear in the name of helping them to accept their feelings; in effect creating a horrible feedback loop that will drown out any hope."
+And in PCT therapy I would reflect back a person's concerns about real world events and that can have devastating consequences - that magnifies the person's expressions of powerlessness and fear in the name of helping them to accept their feelings; in effect creating a horrible feedback loop that will drown out any hope."

 There is a long pause here followed by: